 Hearing Charities of America

 Hearing Charities of America supports those impacted with speech and hearing disorders by expanding awareness, volunteerism, and philanthropy in the communities Hearing Charities serves.
-Resources for hearing professionals, manufacturers and individuals with hearing issues are provided free of charge and is done so through: awareness programs, scholarships and Adopt-An-Agency.
-The activities of Hearing Charities and of those organizations it supports are limited to charitable, religious, educational and scientific purposes.
+Resources for hearing professionals, manufacturers and individuals with hearing loss are provided free of charge through awareness programs, scholarships and Adopt-An-Agency.
+The activities of Hearing Charities and the organizations it supports is limited to charitable, religious, educational and scientific purposes.
 To learn more about Hearing Charities of America and their mission of creating a hearing healthy world through awareness and collaboration visit: hearingcharities.org.

 Dry and Store - Hearing Aid Dehumidifiers

-For hearing aids and cochlear implants moisture and humidity can be troublesome causing poor sound quality, intermittency, static, damage and the need for repair.
+For hearing aids and cochlear implants moisture and humidity can be troublesome causing poor sound quality, intermittent performance, static, damage and the need for repair.
 In previous articles discussing hearing aid care, Healthy Hearing consistently recommends the use of a hearing aid dehumidifier with your hearing aids to combat the issues faced due to moisture.
-The Dry and Store website offers three drying systems for hearing aid and cochlear implant users to choose from.
+The Dry and Store website offers three drying systems for wearers of hearing aids and cochlear implants to choose from.
 By using a system like those manufactured by Dry and Store you can reduce repairs and enjoy better sound quality.
 For more information on Dry and Store products visit: www.dryandstore.com.